 Encumbered Assets means assets which are subject to any legal, contractual, regulatory or other restriction preventing the institution from liquidating, selling, transferring, assigning or, generally, disposing of those assets via an outright sale or a repurchase agreement.
 If an asset is subject to any form of arrangements to secure, collateralize or credit enhance any transaction from which it cannot be freely withdrawn, and thus be treated as encumbered.

-The part of debt securities portfolio which was pledged as collateral against amounts owed to credit institutions amounted to EUR 869,291,106 as per end of December 2020.
+The part of debt securities portfolio which was pledged as collateral against amounts owed to clients amounted to EUR 694,405,024 as per end of December 2021.